cndeng/namecoin-fullnode/setup.md

 #### Insert Micro SD Card & Open up Terminal/Putty on Windows

-#### Follow the bitcoin [https://github.com/MrChrisJ/fullnode]fullnode setup instruction until the "Install the dependencies".
+#### Follow the bitcoin fullnode [https://github.com/MrChrisJ/fullnode] setup instruction until the "Install the dependencies".

 ## We need some extra dependancies for namecoin